kramse/kea-it-sikkerhed/system-integration/lektionsplan.md

 Teacher: Morten Voetmann Christiansen, morc@kea.dk

-Secondary teacher: Henrik Kramselund  hkj@zencurity.dk +45 2026 6000
+Secondary teacher: Henrik Kramselund  hlk@zencurity.dk +45 2026 6000

 This document is written on Gitbook, and then exported to PDF.